yehia67/documentation/iota-basics/0.1/how-to-guides/send-bundle.md

 # Send a bundle of zero-value transactions

-**Transactions must be grouped in a bundle before being sent to an IRI node.
+**Transactions must be packaged in a bundle before being sent to a node.
 The IOTA client libraries have built-in functions that create bundles from transfer objects.**

 :::info:
 If you're unfamiliar with the terms bundle or transaction, we recommend that you [read about bundles and transactions](../concepts/bundles-and-transactions.md).